 Not far behind the Craftsman in popularity, the Country style home has been around since the 18th and 19th centuries.
-While its historic origin is not as clearly defined as the Colonial, Arts and Crafts, and bungalow styles, two-story Country home designs are highly influenced by 18th century colonists who adapted European styles to regional conditions.
+While its historical origin is not as clearly defined as the Colonial, Arts and Crafts, and bungalow styles, two-story Country home designs are highly influenced by 18th-century colonists who adapted European styles to regional conditions.

 The first country homes were built with whatever materials were available locally to the American settlers.
 Most of the time, this meant basic stone and brick exteriors with textured interiors and wood floors.
 The original look of exposed beams and rough textures is preserved in today’s modern country home.